 - The following week English Language Arts classes visit the library for the create phase of the problem-solving model.
 I discuss Academic Honesty regarding citation of text and images, and then show students how to Create a Webpage to present their project in one of two ways: as a travel agent promoting a Dream Vacation for clients, or as a tourist who is sharing experiences from their Dream Vacation.
 Teachers distribute a checklist of product requirements and an assessment rubric, which I also have on the project’s Resource List.

-- At the end of the project I load Student Webpages to our school website and during ELA classes students use computer spines and the library to view their class’s site and Evaluate using a rubric what they and their fellow students recommend as a Dream Vacation.
+- At the end of the project I load Student Webpages to our school website.
+During ELA classes students use computer spines or the library to view their class’s site and, with a rubric, they Evaluate the Dream Vacations.

 **Acknowledgments to Lee Hilyer of University of Houston for permission to use information from his TLA Webinar.